stackbit-projects/personal-3-d550a/content/pages/contact.md

   - elementId: contact-form
     colors: colors-c
     backgroundWidth: inset
-    title: Tell me about your needs
+    title: Send me a note
     text: |
       I look forward to hearing from you.
     form: